 Like Carlos Castaneda said:

 Let’s shed the heaviness of self-importance and don the lightness of humor instead.
-Let’s feel “offended” but then let it go, like a sponge absorbs water and then squeezes it out.
-The key is not to linger with the pettiness of the offense but to transcend the offense through a humor of the most high.
+Let’s feel “offended” but then let it go like a sponge absorbs water and then squeezes it out.
+The key is not to linger with the pettiness of the offense but to transcend the offense through the humor of the highest.
 Be present with the offense, with the pain, with the shame, but then release it through laughter.
 Like Mark Twain wittily opined, “Humor is mankind’s greatest blessing.
-Against the assault of laughter nothing can stand.”
+Against the assault of laughter, nothing can stand.”

 Boxers, MMA fighters, soldiers, martial artists, and any individual who gets their minds and bodies into peak condition: all of them are smart and healthy up until the point that they idiotically and unhealthily ruin everything they strived for by either egotistically, patriotically and/or greedily placing themselves into harm’s way, thus destroying everything they worked so hard to attain.

 Almost every martial art philosophy can agree that the point of learning to fight is so that you don’t have to.
 But, sadly, almost every martial artist eventually gets seduced by ego, money, or both.
 Think about it.
 They are showcasing violence for money and ego glorification, inadvertently going against the very principles they stand (or once stood) for.
 Sad.
 You can’t even turn on the TV without seeing some idiot idiotically hitting another idiot with his/her idiot fists.
 Pathetic.
 But, hey, even Bruce Lee was a victim of the ego glorification, money, and Hollywoodization of Kung Fu.
 Something I’m sure he would have learned to regret had he lived long enough.
 He was only 32 when he died.